Should TRAP and CATCH return null if no fails/throws?

 ]

 Again--I don't object to there existing some construct that conflates raised errors with plain error values, and has all the concerns which go with that.
-But if this behavior is built in to trap, then I start worrying and thinking that it should turn non-raised errors into voids, or otherwise help avoid these kinds of mistakes.
-It seems the best way is to give a solid routine to build on, then let people do what they like with that.
+But it seems the best way is to give a solid routine with no holes in it to build on.
+Then let people do what they like with that.

 Being able to get rid of TRAP/WITH is clean, and you can also use use ELSE to provide clauses easily for the non-erroring case.
 I think it's an improvement.